Smoky Mountains Fall Foliage

 Chimney Rock & DuPont Forest Walk – 10 km, rated 2C

 Prepare for more jaw-dropping scenery today amidst the truly spectacular waterfalls and granite formations of Chimney Rock and DuPont State Forest.
 The fabulous footpaths and stunning landscapes of these North Carolina locations have been featured in the film “The Hunger Games” as well as the 1992 movie “Last of the Mohicans” (starring Daniel Day-Lewis).
 Transylvania County, home of DuPont State Forest, is known as the “Land of Waterfalls” and boasts over 250 cataracts scattered throughout its deciduous forests, including Triple Falls and High Falls, two of today’s featured stops.

 Day 5: Activities from Asheville (BD)

 All aboard this morning as we embark on a train ride in Bryson City, savoring the delights of the Great Smoky Mountains Railroad, set amidst the picturesque Nantahala Gorge.
-Following this resplendent rail journey, we enjoy a short afternoon stroll at Deep Creek in Smoky Mountains National Park.
-On the heels of our waterfall walk, we discover rich Native American history and culture at the Museum of the Cherokee Indian on our drive back to Asheville.
-A tasty Farewell Dinner provides the final touch on this full and fantastic day.
+Following this resplendent rail journey, we discover rich Native American history and culture at the Museum of the Cherokee Indian, followed by a fall foliage lakeside stroll at the mountain retreat center of Lake Junaluska.
+Driving back to Asheville, we prepare for a tasty Farewell Dinner, providing the final touch on this full and fantastic day.

 Day 6: Depart from Asheville (B)